OpenTreeOfLife/peyotl/configuration/index.md

     cd phylesystem
     bash pull-studies.bash
     cd shards
-    echo "Now set your 'parent' variable in the '[phylesystem]' section of ~/.peyotl/config to" echo "have the value   $PWD"
+    echo "Now set your 'parent' variable in the '[phylesystem]' section of ~/.peyotl/config to have the value   $PWD"

 ### OTT